natwonglakhon/main/_pages/about.md

 Mention something about your previous work?
 ======
 My work is about quantum information.
 Well, when it comes to quantum physics, people tend to think about something like sci-fi, explaining something unexplainable, which they probably got from some movies (ha).
-From my point of (a novice theorist) view, quantum physics is overwhelmed by mathematics.
-What we actually do is We just explore a [Hilbert Space](https://en.wikipedia.org/wiki/Hilbert_space).
+From my point of view of a novice theorist, quantum physics is overwhelmed by mathematics.
+What we actually do is we just explore a [Hilbert Space](https://en.wikipedia.org/wiki/Hilbert_space).
 LOL.

 In terms of my previous work (undergrad), it is something like a classical statistics applying to quantum experiments.
 My co-workers and I proposed a new "map" in order to estimate a quantum trajectory which is more "accurate" than other existing maps (the paper still in preparation 🥲).